Sanky158Zathura/Schmitt_trigger_HACKATHON/README.md

-Abstract-The Scope of the work is to design 2 Schmitt trigger using 28nm CMOS technology with relatively lower power consumption and low area.
+**Abstract**-The Scope of the work is to design 2 Schmitt trigger using 28nm CMOS technology with relatively lower power consumption and low area.
 The proposed Schmitt triggers works for low voltage and has an intended use over high-speed applications.
 It is designed using 3 PMOS and 3 NMOS.
 Keywords-PMOS NMOS CMOS highspeed

 1.INTRODUCTION
 Schmitt triggers made of CMOS have a wide application in both analog and digital technology.
 They are widely used to shape the signals.
 They convert irregular shaped signals to triangular or square pulse.
 Schmitt trigger are found useful to remove noise from signals and mechanical contact bounce in switches.
 Lately aggressive scaling of CMOS to nanometer have found application in various fields.
 Schmitt trigger works on the principle of comparator, when the input is greater  or lower than a chosen threshold the output switches.
 Schmitt trigger designed using OP-Amp and feedback resistors have high power losses and greater area consumption over the chip.
 While the CMOS technology benefits over both the drawbacks of conventional method.